Ed Conlin

 Edward James Conlin (September 2, 1933 – September 21, 2012) was an American basketball player and coach.

 A 6'5" guard/forward from Fordham University, Conlin played in the National Basketball Association from 1955 to 1962 as a member of the Syracuse Nationals, Detroit Pistons, and Philadelphia Warriors.
+On February 13, 1959, Conlin was traded from Syracuse to Detroit for eventual hall-of-famer George Yardley.
 He averaged 10.1 points per game in his NBA career.

-Conlin later coached men's basketball at Fordham University.
+Conlin returned to Fordham when he joined the coaching staff of Johnny Bach in 1967.
+He assumed the position of head coach from 1968 to 1970.
+Conlin was dismissed from the team in 1970 with a record of 27–24 during his two seasons.

+Conlin was inducted into the Fordham Athletic Hall of Fame in 1973 and his number 11 was retired by the team in 2004.

 Conlin died on September 21, 2012.